Kampfkarren/selene/docs/src/lints/high_cyclomatic_complexity.md

 ## Remarks

 This lint is off by default.
-In order to enable it, add this to your selene.toml:
+In order to enable it, add this to your .selene.toml:

 ```toml
 [lints]